$7,200 - $8,500

-While hormone treatment is not required prior to this surgery, treatment with testosterone for >12 months can shrink breast size and turn fibrous breast tissue into fattier tissue.
-Hormone treatment can also help build up the underlying pectoralis muscles, which helps the plastic surgeon contour the chest optimally.
-However, hormonal treatment alone is often not sufficient.
-From a functional standpoint as well, patients wearing chest binders also encounter a multitude of functional issues including rashes and chafing.
+Patients who want a flatter more contoured chest are ideal candidates for top surgery.
+Hormone treatment is not required prior to top surgery, however treatment with testosterone can sometimes shrink breast size and turn firm fibrous breast tissue more fatty.
+Hormone treatment can also help build up the underlying pectoralis muscles, which helps the plastic surgeon contour the chest.

 There are 2 main procedures for top surgery: keyhole and double incision.
 The keyhole procedure is ideal for patients who have a small amount of breast tissue without a lot of extra or overhanging skin.
 The double incision procedure is suited for patients who have a larger amount of breast tissue and excess or overhanging skin.
 The double incision procedure has the advantages of removing all excess breast tissue and completely reshaping the chest, moving the nipple lower and more lateral, and decreasing the size of the nipple, areola or both.
 They keyhole procedure does not allow relocation of the nipple and areola.